 Kreindler Represents Family of Singer Aaliyah Killed in Tragic Cessna 402B Crash in Abaco Island, Bahamas

 A twin-engine Cessna 402B airplane crashed shortly after take-off from Marsh Harbour International Airport in Abaco, Bahamas killing all on board.
 The aircraft was registered N8097W to Skystream, Inc. and operated by Blackhawk International Airways.
-All 9 aboard the airplane were killed in the crash including the pilot, singer Aaliyah Haughton and 7 members of her entourage, including record label
+All 9 aboard the airplane were killed in the crash, including the pilot, singer Aaliyah Haughton and 7 members of her entourage, including a record label executive, a hairdresser and her bodyguard.

 In the Media